mgarg1/ecg/README.md

 - Program the Arduino with the source in `ecg_arduino/ecg_arduino.ino`.
 - Goto `ecg_visualizer_arduino_PC/` and run `python visualizer.py`.
 If the serial port name is incorrect, edit `visualizer.py`.
 - Press the hi-z electrodes across the heart and press the RLD electrode to the leg or forehead.
 Alternatively, the outer ring of one of the hi-z electrodes can be connected to the RLD electrode.
 For more details, see the technical report in `report/ecg_tech_report.pdf`.
 You should now see an ECG signal on the PC display.
-- Note that a laptop (with the power cord removed) must be used.
+- Note that a laptop (with the power cord removed) must be used to power the Arduino.
 Preferably, keep the laptop on your lap.
-Interference will be much worse if a mains powered desktop is used; the interference may be so strong as to saturate the amplifiers leading to no ECG signal at all.
+Interference will be much worse if a mains powered desktop is used; the interference may be so strong as to saturate the amplifiers leading to no useful ECG signal at all.

 Wireless ECG with Bluetooth Low Energy (BLE using CC2540):